FALM-Umbraco-Projects/FALM-Housekeeping-v7/README.md

 **Latest Changes**
 ==============
+- v7.6.0.8 - Fix: highlighting selected node + Update transaltions
+- v7.6.0.7 - Fix: removed control and installation of FALM key in core language files.
+Thanks to Bjarne Fyrstenborg for the support
+- v7.6.0.6 - Some UI Fixes.
+Many thanks to Bjarne Fyrstenborg for the support
 - v7.6.0.3 - Updated naming to prevent conflicts
 - v7.6.0.2 - Updated NuGet Package
 - v7.6.0.1 - Minor fixes